 How to Maintain your Thinking when School is Over

 By contrast, I kept reading and writing in the ten years since graduating high school.
-I am a much better creative and critical thinker than I was when I was at high school.
-That’s because I continued to exercise those parts of my mind on a regular basis.
+I am much better at these creative and critical thinking skills than I was when I was at high school.
+That’s because I continued to exercise those creative and critical thinking skills aspects of my mind on a regular basis.

-Some ways to maintain your mind’s neural pathways include:
+Some ways to maintain your mind’s neural pathways and keep up strong critical thinking skills include: